shamo0/capstone/README.md

-# Capstone Project

-## Analyzing Twitter’s Influence on the 2020 Election
+# Analyzing Twitter’s Influence on the 2020 Election

 ## Purpose